arnodel/golua/quotas.md

 }
 ```

-The `*runtime.Runtime` type has another method:
+The `*runtime.Runtime` type has another method.

-- `CallInContext(def RuntimeContextDef, f func()) RuntimeContext`: similar to
+`(*Runtime).CallInContext(def RuntimeContextDef, f func()) RuntimeContext`

-  Lua's `runtime.callcontext`.
-It is a convenience function to run some code in
+Similar to Lua's `runtime.callcontext`.
+It is a convenience function to run
-  a given context, catching the `QuotaExceededError` panics if they occur and
+some code in a given context, catching the `QuotaExceededError` panics if they
-  returning the finished context.
-So the above could be rewritten safely as
+occur and returning the finished context.
+So the above could be rewritten safely
-  follows.
+as follows.

 ```golang
 import (